micmejia/bible-dump/NKJV/1 Kings/1 Kgs 6.md

 Then the word of the Lord came to Solomon, saying:

 ###### 12
-"_Concerning_ this [^l]temple which you are building, if you walk in My statutes, execute My judgments, keep all My commandments, and walk in them, then I will perform My [^m]word with you, which I spoke to your father David.
+"_Concerning_ this temple which you are building, if you walk in My statutes, execute My judgments, keep all My commandments, and walk in them, then I will perform My word with you, which I spoke to your father David.

 ###### 13
 And I will dwell among the children of Israel, and will not forsake My people Israel."